Stat184-Fall2025/Sec5_FP_Max_Grace_Jeremy/README.md

 ## Current Plan

 Provide some information about what you intend to doe with the project.
 You can additionally refer the visitor to your detailed plan document.
+We plan to provide data representation that can be interpreted through the data sets and use Statistics to demonstrate that

 ## Repo Structure